planetlearning/planetlearning.github.io/pages/micromaster/vagrant.md

 In [Step 1 - Planet Installation with vagrant](planet-installation-vagrant.md), we installed Vagrant, VirtualBox, Git, and Planet to our OS.

 **[Vagrant](https://www.vagrantup.com/) is an open-source software product for building and maintaining portable virtual software development environments.** Below, you will find some basic instructions on interacting with Vagrant through the command-line interface (CLI).
-You should be familiar with this since you will need to use it to control virtual machines during your internship.
+You should be familiar with this since you will need to use it to control virtual machines during this program.

 ## Preparation